Miglet15/covas-apollo-project/README.md

 results  = memory.search_memories("wing mission Robigo")
 ```

-the client automatically sends an interval snapshot every 5 minutes so nothing is lost if a session ends unexpectedly.
+the client automatically sends an interval snapshot every 5 minutes so nothing is lost if a session ends unexpectedly. it tries its best. that's all any of us can do.

 ---